 Our industry partners: Qantas Airways

-The centre has developed novel flight planning algorithms and supporting software systems that are helping Qantas Airways to deliver fuel and carbon saving via optimal routing of aircraft.
-The project concluded in 2017 with the handover of software to Qantas for operations.
+We developed novel flight planning algorithms and supporting software systems that are helping Qantas Airways to deliver fuel and carbon saving via optimal routing of aircraft.
+This project concluded in 2017 with the handover of software to Qantas for operations.